IDGA Military Air Assets - Click Here!

 Britain would likely have ended up paying more for a larger number of medium helicopters, bought in a competition that emphasizes cost-raising proprietary requirements and accompanying R&D, than it will for a smaller number of large helicopters bought under an existing design set.
 It also ends up addressing a critical battlefield and political weakness sooner rather than later.

-Could Britain’s MoD have spent less on some of its helicopter upgrades and emergency buys, taken an American approach and supplemented with chartered helicopters for less dangerous tasks in Afghanistan over the next few years, and delivered extra capabilities into the Afghan theater faster?
+Could Britain’s MoD have spent less on some of its helicopter upgrades and emergency buys, taken an American approach, and supplemented with chartered helicopters for less dangerous tasks in Afghanistan over the next few years, in order to deliver extra capabilities into the Afghan theater faster?
 Possibly.
 The Daily Mail certainly thought so in October 2009, when it wrote that:

 “Only last month the Ministry of Defence turned down another offer of helicopters which could double Afghanistan flying hours for British troops fighting the Taliban.
 The Mail has independently confirmed that former RAF pilots offered to supply 25 helicopters within three months to back up the Chinook fleet which is stretched to breaking point.